The new La Liga season is upon us once again.

 The young Uruguayan, who teamed up with the Canary Islanders from Rubin Kazan, has established himself in the lineup and has been watched frequently by scouts from around Europe.

-He was rumoured to be subject of a bid from Barcelona early in the summer, but even though their interest has cooled now it doesn't hide the fact that when he's in the team, he’s one of the players who would help Las Palmas achieve their goals for the season, so it's no surprise the Catalan club were interested.
+He was rumoured to be subject of a bid from Barcelona early in the summer, and when he's in the team, he’s one of the players who would help Las Palmas achieve their goals for the season, so it's no surprise the Catalan club were interested.

 He builds up play well from the back, demonstrated by a 22m average pass length and an 83% accuracy, but his primary defensive duties are strong too.
 Lemos averaged 1.7 interceptions and 0.8 blocks per game last season and won 26 tackles.

-He was the scourge of attackers last season and with more experience, he's going to get even better.
+He was the scourge of attackers last season and with more experience, he will get even better.

 2 Marc Roca

-Roca doesn't shirk from his defensive duties either with an interception rate of 0.7 per game, as well as making 27 tackles.
+Roca doesn't shirk from his defensive duties either with an interception rate of 0.7 per game, and made 27 tackles.

-In Quique Sanchez Flores, moreover, he has a manager who's ready to work him hard to improve and with more game time for Los Periquitos, it's only a matter of time before he becomes the next big thing.
+In Quique Sanchez Flores he has a manager who's ready to work hard to improve him and with more game time for Los Periquitos, it's only a matter of time before he becomes the next big thing.

 3 Federico Valverde